Pips Answer for Saturday, January 10, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-10
+NYT Pips easy answer for 2026-01-10

-Answer for 2026-01-10
+Complete answer for 2026-01-10 (Easy)

 I started with the Easy puzzle by Ian Livengood.
 I immediately looked for the most restricted spots.
 The first thing that caught my eye was the single cell region at (0,0) with a sum target of 6.
 Since it is only one cell, it had to be a 6.